4 steps to make an effective Joomla admin area for client

 I can tell that you don’t want the option A, right?
 I recommend you to install JSN PowerAdmin (Free) and guide your client to use it.
 JSN PowerAdmin can be a great assistant to help you guide your client to update simple things such as editing module, changing menu or hiding some modules with just clicks.

 After improving the Joomla admin panel, the dashboard now seems easier and quicker to navigate.
 Now it’s time to limit what clients can see and things they can do with Joomla ACL.
-Create a new group “Client” and select suitable setting based on the result from step 1.
+Create a new group “Client” and select a suitable setting based on the result from step 1.

 So, above are my experiences of making an effective Joomla admin area for clients.
 Hope that it will be helpful, for every Joomla developer, especially for Joomla freelancer to boost their project’s quality.
-If you have any better idea or any questions, please leave a comment below.
+If you have an any better idea or any questions, please leave a comment below.
 I am eager to discuss with you more about this topic to improve my Joomla skill and make Joomla easier for any users at any levels.